bio-ex/.github/profile/README.md

 them!

-I hope to build out several example tools, as well as integrations with other systems that can help people leverage the power of Elixir to do biology!
+I hope to build out several example tools, as well as integrations with other systems that can help people leverage the power of Elixir to build amazing tools for biology!

 ## Why Elixir?